madhug-nadig/articles/_posts/2017-07-29-implementing-svm-support-vector-machines-from-scratch-in-python.md

     step_size = [self.max_attr * 0.1,self.max_attr * 0.01,self.max_attr * 0.005]
     latest_optimum = float(inf)

 Now that we have basic setup for finding `W`, let's focus on `b`.
 We will define the range and the multiple for `b`.
-We can set it to 5 (which is very expensive anyway, since we are more sensitive to the value of `W` than we are of `b`).
+We can set it to35 (which is very expensive anyway, since we are more sensitive to the value of `W` than we are of `b`).
+The `b_range` will be out extended range from the min and max heuristic that we have chosen. `b_multiple` is essentially our step size for finding `b`.

-    b_range = 5
+    b_range = 3
     b_multiple = 5